-If a job search is taking longer than you'd like, here are some reasons to take a temporary job in the meantime.
+If your job search is longer than you expected, take a temporary job in the meantime.

 Conducting telephone surveys.

 As I had just received my Bachelor's of Science in computer science, this temp job seemingly had nothing to do with my tech career plans.
 Plus, it didn't sound like fun – more like the opposite – and I didn't think that I'd learn anything useful.

 Some benefits of temping that I should have considered…

 By opening yourself up to the temporary job market, you increase your chances of getting a job, period.

 Whether at temporary job placement agencies or at the hiring companies, temp jobs are a good way to meet new people, grow your job search network and build up references.